Full-time undergraduate (3 years)

-Thanks to our two-year placement schedule, our students get experience of working in all the essential clinical specialities.
+Thanks to our three-year placement schedule, our students get experience of working in all the essential clinical specialities.
 We offer placements in leading NHS and private hospitals:

 Many of your teaching sessions will be led/delivered by people who already work in the field, so you can benefit from their experience, insight and expertise.
 We’ll also look at how you can use research and reflection in your day-to-day work.

 We’re dedicated to the continual improvement of every aspect of healthcare and delivering the values set out in the NHS Constitution.

 Our course meets the standards set by the Health & Care Professions Council (HCPC) so when you graduate, you’ll be able to register and work as an operating department practitioner.

 Our taster days for the September 2018 intake has now closed.
 We run our taster days on both campuses between October and April.
 If you would like the dates sent to you by email please register your interest.

 This course places an emphasis on practical clinical experience, meaning that when you graduate, you’ll have the skills you need to appeal to employers and perform effectively in the workplace.
 You’ll also be able to apply to be a registered operating department practitioner (RODP) with the Health & Care Professions Council.

 Career opportunities are wide-ranging in the UK and overseas, and include: